-CHANE GRAZIANO has served as the Company's Chief Executive Officer and a member of the Board of Directors of the Company since March 1996.
+Chane Graziano has served as the Company's Chief Executive Officer and a member of the Board of Directors of the Company since March 1996.
 Prior to joining the Company, Mr. Graziano served as the President of Analytical Technology Inc., an analytical electrochemistry instruments company, from 1993 to 1996 and as the President and Chief Executive Officer of its predecessor, Analytical Technology Inc.-Orion, an electrochemistry instruments and laboratory products company, from 1990 until 1993.
 Mr. Graziano served as the President of Waters Corporation, an analytical instrument manufacturer, from 1985 until 1989.
-Mr. Graziano has over 36 years experience in the laboratory products and analytical instruments industry.
+Mr. Graziano has over 38 years experience in the laboratory products and analytical instruments industry.

-EARL R. LEWIS has served as a director of the Company since October 2000.
+Earl R. Lewis has served as a director of the Company since October 2000.
+Mr. Lewis has served as the Chairman, Chief Executive Officer and President of FLIR Systems, Inc. since November 2000.
 Mr. Lewis has served in various capacities with Thermo Instrument Systems (now merged into Thermo Electron Corporation) since 1986 and was subsequently named President in 1997 and Chief Executive Officer in 1998.
 ThermoElectron Corporation develops, manufactures and markets measuring and controlling devices.
-Mr. Lewis is Chairman of Thermo BioAnalysis Corporation, Thermo Vision Corporation, Thermo Optek Corporation, ThermoQuest Corporation, each of which is a developer of laboratory analytical instruments, and ONIX Systems, Inc., a developer of measuring and controlling devices.
-Mr. Lewis is a director of SpectRx, Inc., an electromedical and electrotherapeutic company, Metrika Systems Corporation, a developer of industrial instruments for measurement, display and control, and ThermoSpectra Corporation, a developer of instruments for measuring and testing of electricity and electric signals.
+Mr. Lewis formerly was Chairman of Thermo BioAnalysis Corporation, Thermo Vision Corporation, Thermo Optek Corporation, ThermoQuest Corporation, each of which is a developer of laboratory analytical instruments, and ONIX Systems, Inc., a developer of measuring and controlling devices.